aws-samples/chalice-workshop/docs/source/media-query/02-chalice-with-rekognition.rst

 Create a S3 bucket
 ------------------

-Create a S3 bucket to upload images and use with the Chalice application.
+Create a S3 bucket for uploading images and use with the Chalice application.

 Instructions
 ~~~~~~~~~~~~